openenclave/openenclave/docs/Community/Governance.md

 The Open Enclave SDK community uses a [concensus-seeking](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making) approach to governance at all levels.
-To support a growing project, we have adopted a loose heirarchy wherein domain-specific decisions are handled within each domain, or Special Interest Group (**SIG**), cross-domain work is enabled through Working Groups (**WG**), and a Community Governance Committee (**CGC**) meets to review the overall structure, ensuring the health of the project.
+To support a growing project, we have adopted a loose hierarchy wherein domain-specific decisions are handled within each domain, or Special Interest Group (**SIG**), cross-domain work is enabled through Working Groups (**WG**), and a Community Governance Committee (**CGC**) meets to review the overall structure, ensuring the health of the project.